retention is for life!

 How do I take care of care retainers?

 It is very important that you take really good care of your retainers, both fixed and removable.
 Removable retainers can be easily lost, and therefore should always be stored in a retainer case when they are not in your mouth.
 They should be either in your case or in your face… and no other place!
-Retainers should never be stored in a napkin (even for a few minutes), and they should kept away from pets at all times.
+Retainers should never be stored in a napkin (not even for a few minutes), and they should kept away from pets at all times.
 Daily cleaning of your removable retainers with cold water and either soap or toothpaste is essential for both their longevity, and for maintaining proper oral hygiene.
 Making sure that you are brushing and flossing behind your fixed retainer is also important for the health of your gums.
 You should also be seeing a dental hygienist at least once per year for dental cleanings and to monitor any fixed retainers.

 At any point throughout your lifetime teeth can shift if you are not wearing retainers, so please reach out to us immediately if they become damaged or lost!
 Please don’t hesitate to contact us today at (203) 288-0900.